hanif-abdillah/hanif-abdillah/README.md

 <div>
     <p>
         I'm interested in the field of Front End Web Development and Web Design.
 I have intermediate skills in React JS, Bootstrap CSS, and Tailwind CSS.
-Additionally, I have a basic understanding of Back End Development using PHP Laravel and Express Js.
-My foundational skills also involve Internet of Things.
+Additionally, I have a basic understanding of Back End Development using PHP Native and Express Js.
+My foundational skills also involve Internet of Things and Network Engineer.
 I am a perfectionist capable of working both independently and in a team.
 I have an interest and curiosity about new things.
     </p>
 </div>